A19 Testos Junction Improvements

 Non- preferred options

-Two 'off-line' options (not following the existing line of the A19) have been considered, both deviating to the west of the existing A19 before re-joining it and relocating the junction some 218.7 yards (200 metres) to the west.
+Two 'off-line' options (not following the existing line of the A19) have been considered, both deviating to the west of the existing A19 before re-joining it and relocating the junction some 200 metres to the west.

 The first off-line option would have a very similar junction arrangement to the on-line option, with the roundabout at ground level and the A19 passing over it on an embankment and two bridges.